How Do Taxes Affect Auto Trade-Ins?August 16, 2021

 Hoping to trade-in your vehicle for a new one?
-The Tax Cuts and Jobs Act brings some good news in this area.
+The Tax Cuts and Jobs Act brought some good news in this area.
 Learn more about what has changed regarding auto trade-ins.

-Gain or loss will be recognized on the vehicle traded-in depending upon the trade-in value and remaining basis in it.
-The new vehicle’s basis for depreciation will be its cost and will be subject to the new limits for depreciation of vehicles which is significantly higher than the old limits.
+Gain or loss is recognized on the vehicle traded-in depending upon the trade-in value and remaining basis in it.
+The new vehicle’s basis for depreciation will be its cost and will be subject to the new limits for depreciation of vehicles which is significantly higher than the old limits - see below for more.

-Under TCJA, the non-recognition of gain or loss will be limited to the exchange of real property used in a trade or business or held for investment.
+Under TCJA, the non-recognition of gain or loss is limited to the exchange of real property used in a trade or business or held for investment.